sca-marshals/marshal-docs/marshals_handbook/handbook.md

 6. Minors engaging in combat with adults shall be marked in the following manner: A single yellow diamond no larger than 1inch (25.4 mm) but no smaller than 0.5 inch (12.7 mm) to be placed on the front hemisphere of the helm (preferably on or near the inspection sticker).
 Minors competing with adults in Rapier will have the same diamond on the cuff of the glove of their dominant weapon hand.

 ## RULES OF THE LISTS
-A.  The Rules of the Lists
+### The Rules of the Lists
 The basic rules for SCA combat are contained in the Rules of the Lists.
 These rules cover all combat within the SCA including but not limited to tournaments, non-tourney martial field activities such as wars, combat archery, and Society period fencing.
 The observance of honor and chivalry and the safety of the combatants are the overriding goals of these rules.
 The following is intended to bring together the appropriate rules for conducting SCA combat activities.
 The Rules of the Lists are reprinted here from section IX.B. of the Corpora of the SCA:

 1. Each fighter, recognizing the possibilities of physical injury to themselves in such combat, shall assume unto themselves all risk and liability for harm suffered by means of such combat.
 No fighter shall engage in combat unless and until they have inspected the field of combat and satisfied themselves that it is suitable for combat.
 Other participants shall likewise recognize the risks involved in their presence on or near the field of combat and shall assume unto themselves the liabilities thereof.
 2. No person shall participate in Official Combat-Related Activities (including armored combat, period fencing, and combat archery) outside of formal training sessions unless they have been properly authorized under Society and Kingdom procedures.
 3. All combatants must be presented to, and be acceptable to, the Sovereign or his or her representative.